tudududu/json_tools/script/ae/readMe/README.md

 ```

 ### Notes
-- Works with oriented and base `videoId` selection.
-- Selector applies only when `TIMING_BEHAVIOR` resolves to `timed` for that layer.
-- Falls back gracefully to `minMax` when selector is missing or invalid.
 <!-- Executive Summary -->
 Executive summary

-- Single-run: open your template under POST/WORK and run `script/ae/pipeline_run.jsx`.
-It links JSON, saves as `name_<ISO>.aep`, builds comps, applies template layers, sets output paths, and can queue to AME.
-- Batch-run: run `script/ae/batch_orchestrator.jsx` to iterate all `POST/IN/data/data_*.json`.
-The close policy for every run (and final) is controlled by `batch.SAVE_AFTER_RUN`; the template is reopened between runs.
 - Strict AUTO: set `createComps.AUTO_FROM_PROJECT_FOOTAGE=true` to collect footage only from `project/in/footage/YYMMDD` (no fallbacks to selection or other folders).
 - Logs: unified pipeline log plus optional per‑phase file logs under `POST/WORK/log/`.
 Set `PHASE_FILE_LOGS_MASTER_ENABLE=false` to silence per‑phase logs.
 - Minimal knobs: `RUN_*` toggles per step; `ame.EXPORT_SUBPATH` for output base; `closeProject.CLOSE_MODE` for single run; `batch.SAVE_AFTER_RUN` for batch closes.